-Active and participative methodologies applied to teaching science in primary/secondary schools.
-This courses teaches different approaches to STEM in order to reduce the underachievement in science and maths, which is a priority at European level.
+Active and participative methodologies applied to teaching science.
+In this course we explore different approaches to STEM in order to raise the students’ motivation and reduce the underachievement in science and maths, which is a priority at European level.

 Traditionally, the education of science was limited to unilateral transmission of knowledge discovered by scientists, leaving aside the practice of science outside of the classrooms and losing all the benefits that it can bring to pupils.